top of page

 He bent, picked up her sword, and placed it back into her trembling hand.

-“Thank you…” she whispered.
+“Thank you,” she whispered.

-He stepped back with a curt bow.
+Her words stopped him in his tracks.
+Before she could grasp why, he replied, “No thanks are necessary, Your Highness.”
+He stepped back with a bow.
 Without another word, he left the field.
-But her magic still clung to his limbs—vines adorned with flowers and leaves wrapped gently around his arms and legs.
+But her magic still clung to his limbs—vines adorned with flowers and leaves twined around his arms and legs.

-From the sidelines, the knights erupted.
+From the sidelines, the knights flared up.

 “Boo!
 Too fast!”